Roni (footballer, born 1999)

-Roni Medeiros de Moura (born 15 April 1999), also known as "El Tranquilo" or simply as Roni, is a Brazilian professional footballer who plays as a midfielder for Corinthians.
+Roni Medeiros de Moura (born 15 April 1999), simply known as Roni, is a Brazilian professional footballer who plays as a midfielder for Mirassol.

 Club career

 Corinthians

 Roni started his career when he was 5 years old at Corinthians.
 He was part of the 2017 Copa São Paulo de Futebol Júnior squad that ended up as champion.

 Coming through the youth system, Roni made his professional debut for Corinthians in a 2020 Campeonato Brasileiro Série A home match against Bahia on 16 September 2020, also scoring his first goal in the 3–2 win.